landrzejewski/training-scripts/src/J-MODERN.md

 Explanation of the Example:

-In the Pre-Java 8 example, the `findUserById` method returns a `User` object or null if the user is not found.
+In the Pre-Java 8 example, the `findUserById` method returns a `User` object or null.
 The `printUserName` method then performs an explicit null check to determine whether to print the user's name or an error message.
 This approach can lead to scattered null checks and increases the risk of `NullPointerException`s if a null check is inadvertently omitted.

 In the Java 8 Optional Class example, the `findUserById` method returns an `Optional<User>` instead of a nullable `User`.
 The `printUserName` method utilizes the `ifPresentOrElse` method provided by the `Optional` class to handle both scenarios—when the user is present and when the user is absent—without explicit null checks.
 This leads to more concise and readable code, clearly conveying the intent to handle optional values and reducing the likelihood of runtime exceptions related to null references.

 Benefits of the Optional Class:

 1. Explicit Representation of Optional Values: Clearly indicates when a value may be absent, making the code's intent more transparent.
-2. Reduced NullPointerExceptions: Encourages handling of absent values, minimizing the risk of encountering `NullPointerException`s.
+2. Reduced NullPointerExceptions: Encourages handling of absent values, minimizing the risk of encountering exceptions.
 3. Cleaner and More Readable Code: Eliminates the need for repetitive null checks, resulting in more streamlined and maintainable codebases.
 4. Functional Programming Integration: Provides functional-style methods such as `map`, `filter`, and `flatMap`, enabling more expressive data transformations.
 5. Encourages Best Practices: Promotes a disciplined approach to handling optional data, leading to more robust and reliable applications.